 What is toasted rice powder?

-What goes into Khao Khou recipe?
+What goes into the Khao Khou recipe?

 As mentioned above, you only need sticky rice for Thai toasted rice powder.
-For the cooking tool, you’ll need a small to medium sized pan for toasting the rice.
-Any type of pan will do for dry roasting.
+For the cooking tool, you’ll need a small to medium-sized pan for toasting the rice.
+Any pan will do for dry roasting.

-When buying sticky rice for Khao Khua, look for rice that is labeled, "Sticky Rice", "Glutinous Rice", or "Sweet Rice", as labeled in the image below.
+When buying sticky rice for Khao Khua, look for rice that is labeled "Sticky Rice," "Glutinous Rice," or "Sweet Rice," as labeled in the image below.

 I have a helpful blog post about the different types of Thai rice you can check out.

-How to make Toasted Rice powder
+How to make Thai toasted rice powder

 - Toast the rice for 10-15 minutes or until the rice is deep golden brown.
 Stir continuously and shake the grains so it doesn’t stick together or burn.